evealexis/Recipes-App/README.md

 ## Description:
 - Random recipes are fetched from the Tasty API.
-- Asynchronous Javascript is utlised to efficiently handle API requests and the UI is updated through DOM manipulation
+- Asynchronous Javascript is utlised to efficiently handle API requests and the UI is updated through jQuery

 https://evealexis.github.io/Recipes-App/

 ## Technologies Used:
 - Javascript
+- jQuery
 - HTML, CSS